Automation as a Service

 Hiring a good automation engineer is not enough to organize all these processes.

-Then, if this approach shows its viability in your team, take a look towards Allure TestOps.
+Then, if this approach shows its viability in your team, take a look at Allure TestOps.

 Learn more about Allure tools

 Qameta Software focuses on developing amazing tools that help software testers.
-Learn more about Allure Framework, a lightweight automation reporting tool, and Allure TestOps, the all-in-one DevOps-ready testing platform.
+Learn more about Allure Report, a lightweight automation reporting tool, and Allure TestOps, the all-in-one DevOps-ready testing platform.